 - Make sure you have enough shade and sunblock.

-- Medicines, first-aid supplies, and other essentials for emergencies should be available with you.
+- Medicines, first-aid supplies, and other emergency essentials should be available with you.

-- You’ll need of items above, as well as anything that aids you to recoup your energy while trekking.
+- You’ll need the items above, as well as anything that aids you to recoup your energy while trekking.

 - A torch.

-- A multi-functional knife with a number of blade edges and shapes.
+- A multi-functional knife with several blade edges and shapes.

 Purchasing Equipment